-As part of the preparation of the 30 Year Infrastructure Plan, extensive modelling and testing was carried out on the Twizel infrastructure and this confirmed that there was an issue with the Asbestos Cement pipework and that replacement would have to begin in 2015/16.
+As part of the preparation of the "30 Year Infrastructure Plan" extensive modelling and testing was carried out on the Twizel infrastructure and this confirmed that there was an issue with the Asbestos Cement pipework and that replacement would have to begin in 2015/16.

-Council is proposing to standardise the rate across the four urban Sewerage schemes, with all beneficiaries of the service paying the same rate for the provision of that service as part of the 2015/25 Long Term Plan, as it considers it the most sustainable way to fund and manage the Sewerage network across the district.
+Council is revisiting the proposal to amalgamate the four urban Sewerage schemes into one urban scheme all paying the same rate for the provision of that service as part of the 2015/25 Long Term Plan as it still the most sustainably way to fund and manage the Sewerage network across the district.